 The battery of your pacemaker will be monitored through routine follow-up.
 A pacemaker battery lasts about five to seven years.
 When the battery becomes low, you will be notified and scheduled for a replacement of the pacemaker generator.
 Replacement of the pacemaker generator is generally a simple outpatient procedure.
 Your electrophysiologist will open the pacemaker skin pocket and unplug the leads.
 The leads will be tested to make sure they function properly.
 After testing, the leads are connected to the new pacemaker generator, and the pocket is closed.
 The entire operation often takes less than an hour.

 No, a pacemaker cannot prevent a heart attack.
 A heart attack is due to a blockage in the blood flow to the heart.

 How long will my pacemaker device and leads last?

-A pacemaker battery usually lasts about five-seven years.
+A pacemaker battery usually lasts about five to seven years.
 The life of a pacemaker is based on how frequently the device is used and the amount of battery it takes to make the heart beat.
-The pacemaker leads can last for 10-18 years.
+The pacemaker leads can last for 10 to 18 years.